 Team leaders have to manage a huge volume of work and yet their job descriptions can be quite vague.
 Let’s look at the role, tasks and the 5 key responsibilities managed by team leaders.

 - Team leaders are first-wave management.

-- Team leader’s to-do lists can be vast, but by categorising them, it’ll give you clarity about the purpose of your job
+- Team leaders’ to-do lists can be vast, but by categorising them, you’ll get clarity about the purpose of your job.

 A team leader has an overview of a group of people, motivates, gives instruction and monitors performance.

 It might be an official title change or a delegation exercise from your management, but either way, being a team leader separates you from your peers as a trusted person to manage a project or group of people.